 Ban Jelačić Square

-The Zagreb Eye viewpoint offers one of the best views of the city and surrounding areas.
+The Zagreb 360 Observation Deck offers one of the best views of the city and surrounding areas.
 For a small fee, you’ll be taken to the 16th floor observation deck where you can take pictures (albeit through bars that obstruct the view), grab a drink at the onsite bar and soak up the view.
 You can also return at night with your ticket.

 Located a little ways outside of the main part of the city, you may need to grab a taxi to Mirogoj Cemetary, but it’s worth it for the architecture, museum-worthy sculptures, monuments and headstones.
 Take a walk around the cemetery to view the monuments erected for some of Croatia’s most prominent citizens.